JasonEtco/jasonet.co/src/pages/posts/use-github-actions-for-ci.md

  }
 ```

 And after adding the `CODECOV_TOKEN` secret in the GitHub UI, we're done!
-Using `npx` we download and run the `codecov` package, and the CLI does the rest :sparkles:
+Using `npx` we download and run the `codecov` library, and so long as our test script is setup to output coverage data (like with `jest --coverage`) the CLI does the rest :sparkles:

 ### Testing multiple version of Node.js